Persillade designed by Clear Design

 Persillade is a Melbourne cafe opposite Jolimont Station with a large double shop front and an interior of reclaimed wood and bottles, white tiles, steel, glass and classic furniture.
-Design studio Clear were commissioned by owners Aidan and Tanya Raftery to develop an identity for the cafe, which included a custom logotype, print featuring illustration by Oslo Davies, signage and interior design, that would bring some “much needed soul, texture and community to the very private neighbourhood of East Melbourne.”
+Design studio Clear were commissioned by owners Aidan and Tanya Raftery to develop a graphic identity for the cafe that would bring some “much needed soul, texture and community to the very private neighbourhood of East Melbourne”.
+This went on to include a custom logotype, print assets such as menus and wine labels that feature illustration by Oslo Davies, as well as signage and interior design.

 “Our approach was to ensure every touch point of Persillade was honest in material and filled with character.
 The logotype took design reference from early 19th century French signage.
 The use of colour was pared back and modest with highlight tones referencing the greens inherent with parsley.
 Community is bought to life through the commissioning of illustrator Oslo Davies who did on site character studies on notable locals and key personal of the business.” – Clear Design